mritaamaral/TMDB-FilmFinder-API-in-Python/README.md

 ## 📖 About the Project

-**TMDB FilmFinder** is a Python application that consumes the [TMDB API](https://www.themoviedb.org/documentation/api) to search and retrieve information about movies, such as title, overview, popularity, and poster.
+**TMDB FilmFinder** is a Python application that consumes the [TMDB API](https://www.themoviedb.org/documentation/api) to search and retrieve information about movies, such as title, overview, average and poster.
 Built for educational purposes, this project serves as an introduction to consuming REST APIs with Python.

 ---